Instagram/LibCST/docs/source/nodes.rst

 Statements
 ----------

-Nodes that represent top-level statements.
+Nodes that represent top-level statements and groups of statements.

+Simple Statements
+^^^^^^^^^^^^^^^^^

+Statements which at most have expressions as child attributes.

+.. autoclass:: libcst.BaseSmallStatement
 .. autoclass:: libcst.AnnAssign
-.. autoclass:: libcst.AsName
 .. autoclass:: libcst.Assert
 .. autoclass:: libcst.Assign
-.. autoclass:: libcst.AssignTarget
 .. autoclass:: libcst.AugAssign
 .. autoclass:: libcst.Break
-.. autoclass:: libcst.ClassDef
 .. autoclass:: libcst.Continue
-.. autoclass:: libcst.Decorator
 .. autoclass:: libcst.Del
-.. autoclass:: libcst.Else
-.. autoclass:: libcst.ExceptHandler
 .. autoclass:: libcst.Expr
-.. autoclass:: libcst.Finally
-.. autoclass:: libcst.For
-.. autoclass:: libcst.FunctionDef
 .. autoclass:: libcst.Global
-.. autoclass:: libcst.If
 .. autoclass:: libcst.Import
-.. autoclass:: libcst.ImportAlias
 .. autoclass:: libcst.ImportFrom
-.. autoclass:: libcst.IndentedBlock
-.. autoclass:: libcst.NameItem
 .. autoclass:: libcst.Nonlocal
 .. autoclass:: libcst.Pass
 .. autoclass:: libcst.Raise
 .. autoclass:: libcst.Return

+Compound Statements
+^^^^^^^^^^^^^^^^^^^

+Statements that have one or more statement blocks as a child attribute.

+.. autoclass:: libcst.BaseCompoundStatement
+.. autoclass:: libcst.ClassDef
+.. autoclass:: libcst.For
-.. autoclass:: libcst.SimpleStatementLine
+.. autoclass:: libcst.FunctionDef
-.. autoclass:: libcst.SimpleStatementSuite
+.. autoclass:: libcst.If
 .. autoclass:: libcst.Try
 .. autoclass:: libcst.While
 .. autoclass:: libcst.With

+Helper Nodes
+^^^^^^^^^^^^

+Nodes that are used by various statements to represent some syntax, but are not statements on their own and cannot be used outside of the statements they blong with.

+.. autoclass:: libcst.AsName
+.. autoclass:: libcst.AssignTarget
+.. autoclass:: libcst.Decorator
+.. autoclass:: libcst.Else
+.. autoclass:: libcst.ExceptHandler
+.. autoclass:: libcst.Finally
+.. autoclass:: libcst.ImportAlias
+.. autoclass:: libcst.NameItem
 .. autoclass:: libcst.WithItem

-Additionally, various classes are defined purely for typing and isinstance checks.

-.. autoclass:: libcst.BaseCompoundStatement
-.. autoclass:: libcst.BaseSmallStatement
+Statement Blocks
+^^^^^^^^^^^^^^^^

+Nodes that represent some group of statements.

 .. autoclass:: libcst.BaseSuite
+.. autoclass:: libcst.SimpleStatementLine
+.. autoclass:: libcst.SimpleStatementSuite
+.. autoclass:: libcst.IndentedBlock

 Operators
 ---------